 - It allows you to make changes much quicker and easier – without risking launching content that doesn’t increase sales or leads.

-What kind of results can you expect?
+What results can you expect from A/B testing?

 The results will vary depending on how good your A/B test ideas are, but here are some great examples of the results you can get: